 [Review] Best WiFi Analyzers, Speed Tests, and Master Key Apps

-When I recently searched for a free WiFi speed test scan, I realized there are several different yet similar types of WiFi apps and tools out there.
+I recently searched for a free WiFi speed test scan and realized there are several different—yet similar—types of WiFi apps and tools out there.
 It's confusing to keep track of the differences and intricacies between them.

-At Kisi we just recently had to setup a new WiFi network in the office, so I downloaded a couple of different apps to see which WiFi networks existed how fast each one of those is.
+At Kisi, we recently had to set up a new WiFi network in the office, so I downloaded a couple of different apps to see which WiFi networks existed and how fast each one actually is.

-The majority of these WiFi apps and tools fall in to the following categories:
+The majority of these WiFi apps and tools fall into one of the following categories:

 - WiFi Analyzer Apps

 These tools help you find under-utilized WiFi channels that might not be used by anyone.
 I have to say, there might be better analyzer apps for desktop on MacOS but I’ve chosen Network Analyzer Lite by TechNet on Apple iOS.

 Doing an initial LAN scan, the app shows all devices connected to the network—including printers, MacBooks, tablets and servers.

 I then found one device and tested the ping to that device, which fluctuated between 19ms and 39ms every second; however, after watching the pings for a while, more and more 200ms pings showed up sporadically.
 A few days prior to these tests, a few co-workers had complained that their WiFi-based softphones dropped calls for half a second—this could be one reason why that was happening.

 Testing additional functionalities would have required me to download Network Analyzer Pro, which includes a network speed tester, ping statistics, WiFi LAN scan details and wake on LAN, visual trace route, Whois and DNS lookup, fast/adaptive port scanner, DLNA service browser and scan & query history.
 For now, I was more concerned about the real ping and general upload and download rate on the network.